 Activation of the hepatic perivascular stellate cells (Ito cells, which store fat) initiates fibrosis.
 These and adjacent cells proliferate, becoming contractile cells termed myofibroblasts.
 These cells produce excessive amounts of abnormal matrix (consisting of collagen, other glycoproteins, and glycans) and matricellular proteins.
 Kupffer cells (resident macrophages), injured hepatocytes, platelets, and leukocytes aggregate.
-As a result, reactive O2 species and inflammatory mediators (eg, platelet-derived growth factor, transforming growth factors, connective tissue growth factor) are released.
+As a result, reactive oxygen species and inflammatory mediators (eg, platelet-derived growth factor, transforming growth factors, connective tissue growth factor) are released.
 Thus, stellate cell activation results in abnormal extracellular matrix, both in quantity and composition.

 Tests used to stage fibrosis include noninvasive imaging tests, blood tests, liver biopsy, and newer tests that assess liver stiffness.

 Liver biopsy remains the gold standard for diagnosing and staging hepatic fibrosis and for diagnosing the underlying liver disorder causing fibrosis.
 However, liver biopsy is invasive, resulting in a 10 to 20% risk of minor complications (eg, postprocedural pain) and a 0.5 to 1% risk of serious complications (eg, significant bleeding).
 Also, liver biopsy is limited by sampling error and imperfect interobserver agreement in interpretation of histologic findings.
 Thus, liver biopsy may not always be done.
+Liver biopsy is usually not done solely for staging of hepatic fibrosis unless different noninvasive tests yield discordant results.

 Blood tests include commercially available panels that combine indirect markers (eg, serum bilirubin) and direct markers of hepatic function.
 Direct markers are substances involved in the pathogenesis of extracellular matrix deposition or cytokines that induce extracellular matrix deposition.
 These panels are best used to distinguish between 2 levels of fibrosis: absent to minimal vs moderate to severe; they do not accurately differentiate between degrees of moderate to severe fibrosis.
 Therefore, if fibrosis is suspected, one approach is to start with one of these panels and then do liver biopsy only if the panel indicates that fibrosis is moderate to severe.

-Which tests are done may depend on the degree of clinical suspicion, based on clinical evaluation, including liver function test results.
+Which tests are done may depend on the degree of clinical suspicion, based on clinical evaluation, including liver test results.
 For example, noninvasive blood tests may be used to determine whether biopsy is indicated; in some of these cases, imaging tests may not be needed.

 Self-limited, acute liver injury (eg, due to acute viral hepatitis A), even when fulminant, tends not to cause fibrosis.